Fall Home Maintenance Checklist

 The best way to maintain the value of your home is with regular and consistent maintenance, and the best time to do thorough checks of your house is when the seasons change.
+Arguably, fall home maintenance is the most important.

 Depending on where you live, fall and winter can cause a lot of damage, so it’s important to take care of problems before the cold, wet weather hits.
 This fall home maintenance checklist will get you off to a great start for making sure your house is prepared for everything fall and winter throw at it.